 Whatever the reward, it should be something your dog really wants and something that is special, that they don’t get all the time, or ideally that you only use for recall.

 Step 2 - Introduce the cue word

 Begin by teaching your dog your chosen cue word for the recall.
-This could be, ‘Come’, ‘Here’, or you can even use a whistle, just make sure you choose your word and stick to it.
+Some useful recall words for dogs could include, ‘Come’, ‘Here’, or you can even use a whistle, just make sure you choose your word and stick to it.

 To introduce the word, stand near your dog and call them to you with lots of enthusiasm, using your chosen cue word and their name.
 When they come to you, give them a treat, or play with a toy for just a few seconds before stopping and moving away.
 Keep repeating this throughout the day, around your house, and your garden if you have one, until you’re happy that your dog understands the word.

 Once you’re happy they understand, try calling them when they’re in a different area of the house – making sure you reward them as soon as they appear.

 Step 3 - Practice, practice, practice

 Wondering how to improve your dog recall?
 It's simple, keep practising the recall as much as possible, at home and in your garden, if you have one.
 Your dog needs to be reliably coming back to you before you progress to adding distractions or trying this outside of your home.

 If you find your dog isn’t reliably coming back, it’s because they either don’t understand the cue yet, or the reward you are offering isn’t motivating enough.
 Go back to the beginning and be patient - it will be worth it.